Ghaydn/minetest_lw_sorter/readme.md

 2. Add sorter_core.lua into luacontroller.

 3. a.
-If you need a storage sorter - include storage_sorter.lua and search_functions.lua
+If you need a storage sorter - include `storage_sorter.lua` and `search_functions.lua`
 as said in the comments in corresponding files.

 3b.
-If you need to sort iron and coal to make steel and iron - include steel_maker.lua, as said in the comments.
+If you need to sort iron and coal to make steel and iron - include `steel_maker.lua`, as said in the comments.

 3c.
 For other custom sorting algorithms - rewrite